laminas/laminas-form/doc/book/zend.form.collections.md

 calling the `setBrand()` method.

 The next element shows you how to handle OneToMany relationship.
-The type is `Zend\Form\Element\Collection`, which is a specialized element to handle such cases.
+The type is `Laminas\Form\Element\Collection`, which is a specialized element to handle such cases.
 As you can see, the name of the element ("categories") perfectly matches the name of the property in the `Product` entity.